dhlekan/dsc-unilag.github.io/readme.md

 </p>

 # Project Vibranium 🔥
-This awesome Progressive Web App was created for Developer Student Clubs in Sub Saharan Africa as a profile and a platform to showcase what they're upto in events, outreach to local businesses and showcases and most importantly their success stories to the world.
+This awesome Progressive Web App was created for Developer Student Clubs in Sub-Saharan Africa as a profile and a platform to showcase what they're upto in events, outreach to local businesses and showcases and most importantly their success stories to the world.

 ![](https://img.shields.io/badge/Built%20by-DSC%20Sub%20Saharan%20Africa-brightgreen.svg)